 36 hours in Zion National Park: How to make the most of 1.5 days

 Planning a Zion National Park road trip?
-In this post, I’m sharing where we camped, the best hikes, and what we ate near Zion — all based on our two-night van trip.
+In this post, I’m sharing where we camped, the best hikes, and how to plan an incredible 2-night stay in Zion.

 Our trip to Zion was in November - considered to be the off-season for this extremely popular Utah park.
 The weather was on the milder side - in the 50s & 60s during the day and in the upper 30s-40s in the evenings.